-- If a DBDATE format is specified, this format is used. - If a GL_DATE format is specified, a locale must be determined: - If a CLIENT_LOCALE value is specified, it is used in conjunction with the GL_DATE format string to display DATE values. - If a DB_LOCALE value is specified but a CLIENT_LOCALE value is not, the DB_LOCALE value is compared with the database locale (read from the systables table of the user database) to verify that the DB_LOCALE value is valid.
-If the DB_LOCALE value is valid, it is used in conjunction with the GL_DATE format string to display DATE values.
-If the DB_LOCALE value is not valid, the database locale is used in conjunction with the GL_DATE format string. - If neither CLIENT_LOCALE nor DB_LOCALE values are specified, the database locale is used in conjunction with the GL_DATE format string to display DATE values. - If a CLIENT_LOCALE value is specified, the DATE formats conform to the default formats associated with this locale. - If a DB_LOCALE value is specified but no CLIENT_LOCALE value is specified, the DB_LOCALE value is compared with the database locale to verify that the DB_LOCALE value is valid.
+- If a DBDATE format is specified, this format is used. - If a GL_DATE format is specified, a locale must be determined:

+- If a CLIENT_LOCALE value is specified, it is used with the GL_DATE format string to display DATE values. - If a DB_LOCALE value is specified but a CLIENT_LOCALE value is not, the DB_LOCALE value is compared with the database locale (read from the systables table of the user database) to verify that the DB_LOCALE value is valid.
+If the DB_LOCALE value is valid, it is used with the GL_DATE format string to display DATE values.
+If the DB_LOCALE value is not valid, the database locale is used with the GL_DATE format string. - If the CLIENT_LOCALE or DB_LOCALE values are not specified, the database locale is used with the GL_DATE format string to display DATE values. - If a CLIENT_LOCALE value is specified, the DATE formats conform to the default formats associated with this locale. - If a DB_LOCALE value is specified but no CLIENT_LOCALE value is specified, the DB_LOCALE value is compared with the database locale to verify that the DB_LOCALE value is valid.